NOCTIS: Novel Object Cyclic Threshold based Instance Segmentation: Abstract

 \section{Abstract}

 Instance segmentation of novel objects instances in RGB images, given some example images for each object, is a well known problem in computer vision.
-Designing a model general enough to be employed, for all kinds of novel objects, without (re-) training, has proven to be a difficult task.
-To handle this, we propose a simple, yet powerful, framework, called: Novel Object Cyclic Threshold based Instance Segmentation (NOCTIS).
-This work stems from and improves upon previous ones like CNOS, SAM-6D and NIDS-Net; thus, it also leverages on recent vision foundation models, namely: Grounded-SAM 2 and DINOv2.
-It utilises Grounded-SAM 2 to obtain object proposals with precise bounding boxes and their corresponding segmentation masks; while DINOv2's zero-shot capabilities are employed to generate the image embeddings.
-The quality of those masks, together with their embeddings, is of vital importance to our approach; as the proposal-object matching is realized by determining an object matching score based on the similarity of the class embeddings and the average maximum similarity of the patch embeddings.
-Differently to SAM-6D, calculating the latter involves a prior patch filtering based on the distance between each patch and its corresponding \textit{cyclic}/roundtrip patch in the image grid.
-Furthermore, the average confidence of the proposals' bounding box and mask is used as an additional weighting factor for the object matching score.
-We empirically show that NOCTIS, without further training/fine tuning, outperforms the best RGB and RGB-D methods on the seven core datasets of the BOP 2023 challenge for the ``Model-based 2D segmentation of unseen objects'' task. \footnote{Code available at: \url{https://github.com/code-iai/noctis}}
+Designing a model general enough to be employed for all kinds of novel objects without (re-) training has proven to be a difficult task.
+To handle this, we present a new training-free framework, called: Novel Object Cyclic Threshold based Instance Segmentation (NOCTIS).
+NOCTIS integrates two pre-trained models: Grounded-SAM 2 for object proposals with precise bounding boxes and corresponding segmentation masks; and DINOv2 for robust class and patch embeddings, due to its zero-shot capabilities.
+Internally, the proposal-object matching is realized by determining an object matching score based on the similarity of the class embeddings and the average maximum similarity of the patch embeddings with a new \textit{cyclic} thresholding (CT) mechanism that mitigates unstable matches caused by repetitive textures or visually similar patterns.
+Beyond CT, NOCTIS introduces: (i) an appearance score that is unaffected by object selection bias; (ii) the usage of the average confidence of the proposals’ bounding box and mask as a scoring component; and (iii) an RGB-only pipeline that performs even better than RGB-D ones.
+We empirically show that NOCTIS, without further training/fine tuning, outperforms the best RGB and RGB-D methods regarding the mean AP score on the seven core datasets of the BOP 2023 challenge for the ``Model-based 2D segmentation of unseen objects'' task. \footnote{Code available at: \url{https://github.com/code-iai/noctis}}